patricksavalle/devops-project-template/content/delivery-strategy.md

 - [ ] Align the Delivery strategy with [application architecture](project-plan.md#architectures) and [rollback](rollback-strategy)- and [testing-strategy](acceptance-testing-strategy.md)

-- [ ] Progressively expose new features to a wider audience to reduce blast radius of bugs
+- [ ] Progressively expose new features to a wider audience to reduce blast radius of [problems](/README.md#bugs-defects-and-problems)

-- [ ] Decouple deployment and release (user rings, feature flags)
+- [ ] Decouple deployment from release (user rings, feature flags)

 - [ ] Focus on reducing batch (new features) size